eriveltonc/spacialAutoCorrelation_ES/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE.md](http://license.md/) para detalhes.
+Este projeto está licenciado sob a Licença MIT.